You're reading an pre-release version of this documentation.

 • A execute lane can have one or many layers, which can be used to implement things as early ALU / late ALU

-• Each layer will have static a scheduling priority
+• Each layer will have a static scheduling priority

 The DispatchPlugin doesn’t require lanes or layers to be symmetric in any way.